Colonial architecture in Jakarta: Dutch East India Company period – 17th to late 18th century

 The first type of colonial architecture grew from the early Dutch settlements in the 17th century when settlements were generally within walled defenses to protect them from attack by other European trade rivals and native revolt.
 Following the siege of Jayakarta (previously known as Sunda Kelapa) and its demolition by the Dutch in 1619, it was decided to build the headquarters of the Dutch East India Company on the site.
 Simon Stevin was commissioned to design a plan for the future settlement based on his concept of the 'ideal city'.
-His response was a rectangular, walled town, bisected by the river Ciliwung which was to be channeled into a straight canal (later known as also known as Grote Rivier or Kali Besar or "Big River" in this area).
+His response was a rectangular, walled town, bisected by the river Ciliwung which was to be channeled into a straight canal (later known as Grote Rivier or Kali Besar or "Big River" in this area).
 This new city is called Batavia (now Jakarta).
 In accordance with Stevin's model, the fortress of Batavia was the most prominent building in the city, symbolizing the center of power, while townhall, markets, and other public buildings were distributed.
 This layout of Jakarta can still be clearly recognized today in Jakarta Old Town through the layout of the streets and canals, although most of the original 17th-century structures had been destroyed or replaced with newer early 20th-century structures.